mkoepf/ghcrctl/README.md

 Requires a selector: `--tag`, `--digest`, or `--version`.
 The `--digest` flag supports short form.

 If the selected version is itself an SBOM, it is displayed directly.
-Otherwise, the command finds SBOMs in the image containing that version.
+Otherwise, the command finds SBOMs in the graph containing that version.

 The command automatically handles multiple SBOMs:
 - **One SBOM found**: Displays it automatically